digitalpalidictionary/dpd-db/families/README.md

+# families
-# Compile families of roots, compounds, words and sets, and export to Anki for study.
+Compile families of roots, compounds, words and sets, and export to Anki for study.